-CHAI has published a paper in BMJ that assesses the use of human papillomavirus (HPV) testing across five countries in Africa, where HPV testing was delivered through public services to expand access to highly effective screening services.
+CHAI has published a paper in BMJ that assesses the use of human papillomavirus (HPV) testing across five countries in Africa, where HPV testing was delivered through public health facilities.

 Each year, women in low-and middle-income countries (LMICs) account for 90 percent of global deaths from cervical cancer.
 However, early screening to detect and treat pre-cancerous cells can prevent deaths from cervical cancer.
 By providing access to affordable screening, CHAI’s programs, funded by Unitaid, are supporting governments in LMICs to give more women an equal chance to live healthy and fulfilled lives.

 Cervical cancer screening in LMICs has historically been delivered through an examination of the cervix, often using the visual inspection with acetic acid (VIA) method – a simple and inexpensive test that can be delivered by health workers with basic training.
 The results are almost immediate, with women screening positive often receiving treatment the same day – however, these tests are invasive, and can be unreliable.

 In 2021, the World Health Organization (WHO) released new screening guidelines, urging programs to transition toward human papillomavirus (HPV) testing, a cost-effective, highly sensitive screening method.
 HPV nucleic acid amplification tests (NAATs) look for the presence of human papillomavirus, from either a clinician or patient-collected sample.

 Last year, CHAI implemented a study in partnership with five sub-Saharan African countries (Malawi, Nigeria, Senegal, Uganda, and Zimbabwe) to assess the use of HPV testing in LMICs.
 The study revealed a few key learnings:

 HPV testing enables self-sampling – breaking barriers to cervical cancer screening